-Starting as of P86 waiver requests for Service Mode OB duration longer than 1h will be rejected unless a sound scientific argument for longer OBs is presented.
+Waiver requests for Service Mode OB duration longer than 1h will be rejected unless a sound scientific argument for longer OBs is presented.
 In addition, the need for OBs longer than 1h must be explicitly present (and justified) also in Phase I proposal.
-Sometimes waivers for OB durations of up to 1.5h could be granted if the following conditions are met: (1) it was announced in the Phase I proposal that the waiver was going to be requested; (2) overheads were estimated during Phase I with both 1h and 1.5h OBs and the same on-target total integration time; (3) the seeing constraint is not better than 1.2"; (4) there is no scheduling conflict with other programmes at similar RA; and (5) the user accepts that the observatory guarantees only the first 1h of execution time to be executed within constraints.
+Sometimes waivers for OB durations of up to 1.5h could be granted if the following conditions are met: (1) it was announced in the Phase I proposal that the waiver was going to be requested; (2) overheads were estimated during Phase I with both 1h and 1.5h OBs and the same on-target total integration time; (3) the seeing constraint is not better than 1.2''; (4) the target does not come too close to the zenith at Paranal; (5) there is no scheduling conflict with other programmes at similar RA; and (6) the user accepts that the observatory guarantees only the first 1h of execution time to be executed within constraints.